-It’s safe to say, “one stop shops” are not our specialty and many clients walk in our door in the door with brand positioning we would define as a “generalist.”
+It’s safe to say, “one stop shops” are not our specialty and many clients walk in our door with brand positioning we would define as a “generalist.”

 As the saying goes, if you do everything then you do nothing well.